marshallamey/UpdateDHCPDNS/README.md

 and the inventory.csv file exported from FileMaker is reformatted to dhcpd.csv

 Each device is added as a dictionary object to a list object that contains the full inventory.
-The list is sorted by ip address.
+The list is sorted by IP address.

-Next, all the files are opened and each device in the list is added to the appropriate file(s) based on its ip address.
+Next, all the files are opened and each device in the list is added to the appropriate file(s) based on its IP address.

 Finally, any remaining necessary information is appended to the db.rdschool.org file as a footer and all files are then closed.